White Settlement, Texas: Government and infrastructure

-The city of White Settlement operates as a city manager form of government overseen by a Mayor and City Council.
-The suburb of Fort Worth boasts a full-time police and fire department to ensure public safety.
+The city of White Settlement operates as a city manager form of government overseen by a mayor and city council. a suburb of Fort Worth, it has a full-time police and fire department to ensure public safety.

 The police department is overseen by Chief of Police Christopher Cook, previously the chief spokesperson and deputy police chief for the City of Arlington, Texas.
 The police department provides dispatch services to the cities of Westworth Village and Sansom Park.
 The department also provides detention services for the cities of Westover Hills, Westworth Village, Sansom Park, White Settlement Independent School District, the United States Marshal's Service, and the Federal Bureau of Investigation.
-In 2022, the Fort Worth Police Department and Tarrant County Justice of the Precinct 4 Judge Christopher Gregory entered into an Inter-local Agreement with the White Settlement Police Department to establish and authorize concurrent enforcement jurisdiction.
+In 2022, the Fort Worth Police Department and Tarrant County Justice of the Precinct 4 Judge Christopher Gregory entered into an interlocal agreement with the White Settlement Police Department to establish and authorize concurrent enforcement jurisdiction.

-The Naval Air Station Joint Reserve Base Fort Worth and Air Force Plant #4 has territory in White Settlement.
+The Naval Air Station Joint Reserve Base Fort Worth and Air Force Plant #4 have territory in White Settlement.
 The United States Postal Service operates the White Settlement Post Office.
-The city is under the jurisdiction of Tarrant County and operates as a Council-Manager government type.
+The city is under the jurisdiction of Tarrant County and operates as a council-manager government type.